SatyaveerSuryaNayak/PostCast_HOME_TASK/README.md

 - **Current**: Good for < 100K paragraphs, simple use cases
 - **Elasticsearch**: Recommended for > 100K paragraphs, production scale, advanced search needs

-The current PostgreSQL setup works fine for this assignment, but if you need to scale to production with lots of data, Elasticsearch would be the way to go.

 ## Running Tests